 We hear from clients across the state who are looking for ERP upgrades.
 Whether you’re looking to upgrade an old system, or implement a system for the first time, it is a challenging process.
 However, with adequate time invested up front, things can go much more smoothly.
 Selecting and implementing an ERP system for manufacturing is a complex process that we’ve helped clients walk through.
-Here are a few useful questions and lessons learned to consider as you navigate this space.
+Here are a few useful questions and lessons learned to consider as you navigate your ERP consideration, purchase and setup.

-Be very clear on why you’re looking at an ERP system
+Be very clear on why you want at an ERP system

 Ensure your business and your team is ready for the task

 Is everyone on board?
 If not, it’s going to be a rough ride.
 Your employees will be asked to perform their day to day duties while putting in hours implementing the new ERP system.
 It’s key that they clearly understand “why” the new system is required and “how” the new system will benefit their department.
 It’s the leadership’s responsibility to ensure the team members have the understanding and are in full support of the effort.